kebasaa/qr_apostilles/README.md

 ## Examples of common documents

-Note that all the name fields can have internationalised versions for special characters/alphabets, as mentioned above
+Note that all the name fields can have internationalised versions for special characters/alphabets, as mentioned above.
+Furthermore, none of the provided personal details are real, they are just for demonstration purposes.
+Any similarity to real people is purely coincidental.

 ### Birth certificate